-But as the technology matures, we may see game-changing improvements to mobility, including:
+But as the technology matures, we may see improvements to mobility such as:

-- Smart parking lots where the infrastructure can serve as an intelligent operator, handling ticketing and payments, while also helping owners easily locate their vehicles in massive parking garages.
+- Smart parking lots where infrastructure can serve as an intelligent operator, handling ticketing and payments while also helping owners locate their vehicles in large parking garages

-- Real-time accident reports or Local Hazard Information (LHI) to notify drivers in advance of dangerous road conditions (floods, ice) or pileups ahead of a curve.
+- Real-time accident reports or Local Hazard Information (LHI) to notify drivers in advance of dangerous road conditions or pileups ahead of a curve